 (b)analyse your schedule and location to recommend tasks or activities you can accomplish;

 (d)promote safety, integrity and security by verifying accounts and activity, combatting harmful conducts, and detecting and preventing other bad experiences;

-(e)communicate with you about our Services and send you marketing communications;
+(e)communicate with you about our Services;

 (f)respond to complaints;

 (g)analyse your needs and develop strategies to enhance your user experience;

 (i)meet legal and regulatory requirements.

 We also use location related information, such as your current location, where you live, the places you go and the business and people you’re near, to provide, personalise and improve our Services.